New Market, AL

 59 people

-As of 2023, 5.56% of New Market, AL residents (72 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 5.56% of New Market, AL residents (72 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in New Market, AL was 5.39%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in New Market, AL compared to that of it's neighboring and parent geographies.